FineUploader/fine-uploader/readme.md

 <br/>
 ### Contributors ###
 We would love developers to contribute any improvements and bugfixes they produce.
-Note that any pull requests MUST be against an "IP" branch!
+Note that any pull requests MUST be against the "develop" branch!
 See [How do I contribute to other's code in GitHub?](http://stackoverflow.com/questions/4384776/how-do-i-contribute-to-others-code-in-github).

 Thanks to everybody who contributed, either by sending bug reports or donating.
 The project wouldn't be possible without all this generous help.
 Thank you!